keithalewis/math/ep.md

 The one period model also specifies a probability measure $P$ on the space of outcomes.

-Classical literature makes the implicit assumption $\Omega = \RR^I$, any instrument can go to any price, and that returns are jointly normal to reduce the problem of finding a probability measure to estimating the mean and covariance.
-In the modern world the sample space might include the text of articles or social media posts available in machine readable format.

 <!-- in the modern world -->

 A _portfolio_ $\xi\in\RR^I$ is the number of shares initially purchased in each instrument.
 It costs ${\xi^T x = \sum_{i\in I} \xi_i x_i}$ to acquire the portfolio at the beginning of the period and returns $\xi^T X(\omega)$ when liquidated at the end of the period if $\omega\in\Omega$ occurs.
 The _realized return_ of $\xi$ is $R_\xi = \xi^T X/\xi^T x$ when $\xi^T x \not= 0$.

 ## Efficient Portfolio